 A further incentive for writing a high-quality critical review is provided by the Materials Science and Technology (MST) Editorial Board, which offers a Materials Literature Review Prize for the best review from a graduate studying in the UK.
-Further information can be found on the website of Taylor and Francis.
+Further information can be found on the website of Taylor and Francis (https://think.taylorandfrancis.com/journal-prize-est-iom3-publication-awards-ymst-literature-review-prize-2/).
 Winning reviews are published in the journal, Materials Science & Technology.
 Students from the Department have won a number of prizes in the past, so a high standard has been set.